 • This position requires a satisfactory vulnerable sector check

 Education and Experience:

-• Completion of High School Diploma or equivalent experience;
+• Completion of College Diploma and/or an equivalent experience;

 • Understanding of Red Cross role in disaster response, relief and recovery, an asset